The spatial computer: A model for energy-efficient parallel computation: Coarse-grained and Hierarchical Architectures

 Consider some message $m$ sent during the execution of $A$ on the $c$-fat processor.
 If its sender and receiver are simulated on the same $S$-fat processor, no energy is spent to send $m$.
 Otherwise, the distance between the sender and receiver is reduced by a factor at least $\sqrt{S/c}$.
 Hence, the overall energy and wire-depth is reduced by a factor $\Theta(\sqrt{S})$.
 The depth does not increase from the simulation. \end{proof}

-The permutation lower bound (and by extension the sorting and matrix multiplication lower bounds) hold analogously for $S$-fat processors: \begin{lem} On an $S$-fat processor, permuting $h \times w$ elements on an $h \times w$ subgrid takes $\Omega\left(\frac{ \max(w, h)^2 \min(w, h)}{\sqrt{S}}\right)$ energy. \end{lem} \Cref{lem:s-fat-upper} and \Cref{lem:s-fat-permutation} mean that for $S$-fat processors, we can derive matching energy upper and lower bounds for parallel scan, sorting, rank selection, and Cannon's algorithm.
+The permutation lower bound and by extension the sorting and matrix multiplication lower bounds hold analogously: \begin{lem} On an $S$-fat processor, permuting $h \times w$ elements on an $h \times w$ subgrid takes $\Omega\left(\frac{ \max(w, h)^2 \min(w, h)}{\sqrt{S}}\right)$ energy. \end{lem} \Cref{lem:s-fat-upper} and \Cref{lem:s-fat-permutation} mean that for $S$-fat processors, we can derive matching energy upper and lower bounds for scan, sorting, rank selection, and Cannon's algorithm.